NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Species/ecoli.md

 2018](https://pubmed.ncbi.nlm.nih.gov/30003866/)).
 For this reason, monitoring of virulence- and antimicrobial resistance-related genes is of great relevance to determine the best way of action in the presence of a case of infection or even an outbreak.
-As mentioned in the [Virulome and Resistome" section](../Typing/virulence_amr.md), where more details can be found, this is performed by comparing the genome to a database comprising a set of genes of interest.
+As mentioned in the [Virulence and AMR detection section](../Typing/virulence_amr.md), where more details can be found, this is performed by comparing the genome to a database comprising a set of genes of interest.
 Examples of predefined resistome databases are mentioned in the same section.